devilry/devilry-django/not_for_deploy/docs/sysadmin/supervisord.rst

 To run supervisord in the background with a PID, run::

     $ cd ~/devilrydeploy
-    $ venv/bin/supervisord
+    $ venv/bin/supervisord -c supervisord.conf

 See :ref:`supervisord-configure` to see and configure where the PID-file is written, and for an init-script example.

 .. warning::

     Do NOT run supervisord as root.
-Run it as an unpriviledged used, preferably a user that is only used for Devilry.
-Use the ``supervisord-user``, as shown in :ref:`supervisord-configure`, to define a user if running supervisord as root.
+Run it as the ``devilryrunner`` user.

 .. _supervisord-initscript: